 So what are they and which do you need for your business?

 We use two types of plastic in our plastic profiles as they both serve different purposes.
-When we refer to flexible, we actually mean PVC (polyvinyl choride), which is rendered more flexible through the addition of plasticisers.
+When we refer to flexible plastic, we actually mean PVC (polyvinyl choride), which is rendered more flexible through the addition of plasticisers.
 Flexible profiles are supplied in packs of 3 x 25 metre COILS.

 So, do you go for rigid uPVC plastic?
 Or perhaps you need more flexible PVC plastic for your project?
 Here's some guidance to help you choose the right plastic option for your needs.